kirtimanmishra/VehicleRental/README.md

 the booking when the user returns the vehicle.

-6. List of rented out vehicles: List all the rented out vehicles with their current tenant, due date, etc.7.
-Locate a vehicle: Return current status of vehicle.
+6. List of rented out vehicles: List all the rented out vehicles with their current tenant, due date, etc.

+7. Locate a vehicle: Return current status of vehicle.
 If it is rented, return the booking and user.
 If free, return the parking lot number where the vehicle is parked.

 Other Notes:
 1. Use local IDE to code.
 You can use any language, any IDE/editor.